alex-keigley/Time/README.md

 - /swipe - Used to clock in and out
 - /data - Return hours clocked since start of time period
 - /list-specialities - Return all specialities available to clock-in to
+- /help - Lists all general use commands

 ### Administrator
 #### Setup